mstksg/inCode/copy/entries/monad-plus-3.md

 So, armed with what we learned in part 2, let's formulate a general plan for finding all solutions in `n` moves.
-In the List monad, we like to to think of things as "journeys" or stories --- subject your value to a long and arduous journey, specifying at every step of the way what choices it has to continue.
+In the List monad, we like to to think of things as "journeys" or stories: subject your value to a long and arduous journey, specifying at every step of the way what choices it has to continue.
 Then specify where journeys fail and end.
 At the end of it all, the result is a list of the finishing values of all trails that have completed the journey.